sminnee/silverstripe-staticsiteconnector/docs/en/migration.md

-#Migration
+# Migration

  * Once the module is installed (See README.md), log into the CMS.
 You will see a new section called 'External Content', open it.
  * In the top-left, you will see a dropdown menu and a 'Create' button.
 Select the 'StaticSiteContentSource' option and click 'Create'.
  * Refresh the page and you will see 'New Connector' in the list of Connectors, click it to open.
  * Give it a name and enter the base URL, eg, http://www.example.org.
-If the site you wish to import is a MOSS (Microsoft SharePoint Server) site with /Pages/bla-bla.aspx URLs, select 'MOSS-style URLs' under URL processing, then click save.
+If the site you wish to import is a MOSS (Microsoft Office Sharepoint Server) site with /Pages/bla-bla.aspx URLs, select 'MOSS-style URLs' under URL processing, then click save.
  * Go to the "Crawl" tab and click "Crawl site".
 Leave it running.
 It will take some time.
   * Protip #1: If you reopen the Connector admin in a different browser (so that it has a different session cookie), you can see the current status of the crawling process.
   * Protip #2: If you're using Firebug or Chrome, ensure you have the debugger open before you set the crawl off.
 Occassionally the crawl will die for unknown reasons, and this will help in debugging.